spectrumcomputing/linux-notes/Z88DK Installation.md

 # Installing z88dk on Ubuntu Linux 18.04 or 19.04

+This guide is for getting started with installing the z88dk C development suite in Ubuntu 18.04 or 19.04.
+If you don't already have an emulator installed I reccomend Fuse.
+From the command line, enter the following commands to install it:
+    sudo apt-get install fuse-emulator-gtk spectrum-roms

 Download the latest nightly checked source package and unzip it:

     wget http://nightly.z88dk.org/z88dk-latest.tgz